Damp and Mould policy

 Who the policy applies to:

-• Customers who rent their home under a tenancy agreement, including Riverside Scotland and One Housing Group; customers under a licence.
+• Customers who rent their home under a tenancy agreement, including Riverside Scotland and former One Housing customers; customers occupying under a licence.

-• Customers who own their home through shared ownership where Riverside has an obligation under the terms of the lease.
+• Customers who own their home through shared ownership where Riverside has a repair obligation under the terms of the lease.

 • Emergency or temporary accommodation.